storeforgedev/unwrap/README.md

 } catch (e) {
   if (e instanceof UserErrorsException) {
     /**
-     * You can access a consistently formatted array of errors using the
+     * You can access a simple array of error strings using the
      * formattedUserErrors accessor.
-These errors always have the same
-     * shape regardless of the mutation.
      */
     return { errors: e.formattedUserErrors };

     /**
-     * Alternatively, you can access the raw user errors, which may have an
+     * Alternatively, you can access the raw user errors, which may
-     * inconsistent shape depending on the mutation.
+     * have an inconsistent shape depending on the mutation.
      */
     return { errors: e.userErrors };
   }